Enhancing Student Learning Report

 As part of a strategic planning cycle, each district team produces an annual Enhancing Student Learning Report.
 The Enhancing Student Learning Report:

-• Presents information in an accessible format to provide public assurance and share progress with First Nation(s) rights holders, Indigenous Peoples, education partners, and community members, including parents and caregivers and students;
+• Presents information in an accessible format to provide public assurance and share progress with local First Nations, education partners, and community members, including parents/caregivers and students

 As per the Enhancing Student Learning Reporting Order (PDF, 174KB), the Enhancing Student Learning Report has two required components: